IGVF-DACC/igvfd/cdk/HOWTO.md

    a.
 Make sure application is reading from new cluster (search results show up).

    b.
-Promote change to next environment.
+Promote change to next environment and repeat (a).

 5. Delete old cluster in config.py: